aidanschneider/data-science-sp2025/data-science-curriculum-build-2/challenges/c12-policing-assignment.md

 - one includes a None category

-- one is for the subject in the traffic stop while the other is for the officer

 ### **q4** Check whether `subject_race` and `raw_Race` match for a large fraction of cases.
 Which of the two hypotheses above is most likely, based on your results?

 *Note*: Just to be clear, I’m *not* asking you to do a *statistical*